-Thousands of Seminary Girls Daven at the Kosel to Counter Reform Provocation - Hamodia.com
+Thousands of Seminary Girls Daven At the Kosel to Counter Reform Provocation - Hamodia.com

-Thousands of seminary girls came to daven at the Kosel on Friday morning, the second day of Rosh Chodesh Adar II, as per the call of Gedolei Yisrael, to try to counter the provocative services of the Reform groups at the Kosel Plaza.
+Thousands of seminary girls came to daven at the Kosel Friday morning, the second day of Rosh Chodesh Adar II, as per the call of Gedolei Yisrael, to counter the provocative services of the Reform groups at the Kosel.

 Clashes broke out at the Plaza when members of the Women of the Wall movement held their services in the main plaza area.